-We have good news for you – it is possible to become an entry-level data analyst without experience or even a college degree.
-This article will explain how to explore a career in data analytics, and provide resume examples that worked for Pathstream students!
+We have good news for you – becoming an entry-level data analyst without experience, or even a college degree is possible.
+This article will explain how to explore a career in data analytics and provide resume examples that worked for Pathstream students!

 Why it’s possible to get an entry-level data analyst job with no previous experience or college degree?